darkelle24/AutoBack/README.md

    readonly type: TypeRoute.DELETE,
    filters?: ListFilter,
-   beforeDelete?(request: any, respond: any, routeClass: RouteDeleteClass<any>, data: any): void, beforeSend?(request: any, respond: any, routeClass: RouteDeleteClass<any>, data: any): void } & RouteBasic
+   beforeDelete?(request: any, respond: any, routeClass: RouteDeleteClass<any>, data: any): void, beforeSend?(request: any, respond: any, routeClass: RouteDeleteClass<any>, data: any): void, socketNotif?: SocketNotifInfo
+} & RouteBasic
 ```